 I pick a huge handful and then place them in a container of water, letting them soak up as much water as they need to get nice and plump.
 They just dry over time.
 In a couple of days, I can take them out, let their stems dry a little, and use them wherever I like.
 This enamelware pitcher is full of the pink Annabelles.

 These are the white Annabelles.

-And maybe I was having fun with my new camera a little too; enjoying God’s beautiful autumn canvas in my yard.
+I had fun with my new camera and enjoyed God’s beautiful autumn canvas in my yard.

-This huge bunch of Annabelles are turning coppery.
+This huge bunch of Annabelles is turning coppery.
 I decided to just tie them up with some twine and let them dry hanging.
 It’s quite impressive hanging in my back hall:)

 I’ve been encouraging Mr. Freckles to play around with the new camera, because he has such an amazing eye for photography.
 He just thinks of angles and composition that never occur to me.

 My eyes just want to soak up the colorful beauty these autumn days bless us with.